 PTSD is a serious issue.
 Get help from a mental health professional as soon as you can.
-And when you’re ready to pursue legal action, contact a personal injury attorney.
+And when you’re ready to pursue legal action, contact a personal injury attorney or a car accident lawyer.
 Your mental health is precious to us, your loved ones, and the professionals who will care for you.
 Take action and get on the road to recovery.
 You can do this!

 PTSD symptoms may not appear immediately after a traumatic event.
 It can take days, weeks, or even months for them to fully manifest.
 However, if symptoms persist for more than a month, it is important to seek professional help, as they may be indicative of PTSD.